 Translation: To the happy life Love invites us.
 One who delights in desire, if he loves from the heart, Will give his heart to such a master.
 The hour of happines is here, driving out trouble.
 Whatever remains of our lives, we live it celebrating, Giving praise to such a master.
 Happiness is fleeting, as everybody finds.
 It is fast, and it has wings, fire and lightning bolts, So let’s give praise to such a master.
 What an explosion of joy!
 Of course this song is also on the programme of our July Singing Holiday.

 Now all this talk about that fun-loving Italian God of Love on the one hand and the stern religion of the Low Countries on the other, is doing something to my brain.
 I keep being reminded of a calendar I once saw.
 To be quite honest, the kind of particularly inspiring calendars like the type that grace the office walls of car workshops.
 Only in this one the models had clothes on and they were Italian men.
 The fascinating thing was that they were all Catholic.
 Priests, to be exact.
 No, I haven’t smoked anything, thank you.
 For several years now, the Vatican has been issueing the so-called Calendario Romano, popularly known as the “hot priest calendar”.
 All the models are genuine priests, photographed in the streets of Rome during the Holy Week.
 The Vatican insists that it is purely, I repeat PURELY intended to promote the city of Rome and the Vatican.
 To account for this, the line-up of extremely handsome young men ends with a few pages of insignificant morsels of historical information about the Vatican.
 Indeed.
-Google priest calendar rome, and enjoy.
+I’m afraid I cannot put an example photograph on for copyright reasons, but go to Google, type ‘priest calendar rome’, and enjoy.
 A lieta vita.